Chatwood fans 11, Cubs hit 3 homers to beat Pirates 4-3

 CHICAGO (AP) — Tyler Chatwood matched a career high with 11 strikeouts in another terrific performance, and the Chicago Cubs used the long ball to beat the Pittsburgh Pirates 4-3 on Saturday night.

-Javier Báez, Kyle Schwarber and Ian Happ hit home runs as Chicago won for the fifth time in six games.
-The Cubs have homered in each of their first eight games for the first time since 1958.
+Javier Báez, Kyle Schwarber and Ian Happ homered as Chicago won for the fifth time in six games.
+The Cubs have gone deep in each of their first eight games for the first time since 1958.

 Schwarber’s two-run shot in the eighth made it 4-0 and led to chants of “Kyle Schwarber!
 Kyle Schwarber!” from a vocal rooftop crowd in foul territory in left.